 How to Become a Paddler

 Each year, the floating convoy travels at a comfortable pace, accompanied by a Zodiac safety boat.
 You are welcome to bring along your own kayak or canoe.
 Or you can get a group of friends together and paddle in one of our larger voyageur canoes (10 to 12 people).
-Check out the links for more information on becoming a paddler.

 Bring your friends or come on your own.
 Either way you’ll meet new people and maybe even reconnect with old acquaintances.
 If you are on the water there’s lots of time to enjoy the scenery and the company of those around you.